-As of June 30, 2024, 28 of our properties were under current repositioning or redevelopment and six of our properties were in the lease-up stage.
-In addition, we have a pipeline of six additional properties for which we anticipate beginning repositioning/redevelopment construction work between the third quarter of 2024 and the second quarter of 2025.
+As of September 30, 2024, 24 of our properties were under current repositioning or redevelopment and nine of our properties were in the lease-up stage.
+In addition, we have a pipeline of 15 additional properties for which we anticipate beginning repositioning/redevelopment construction work between the fourth quarter of 2024 and the fourth quarter of 2025.
 The tables below set forth a summary of these properties, as well as the properties that were most recently stabilized in 2023 and 2024, as the timing of these stabilizations have a direct impact on our current and comparative results of operations.
-Furthermore, we estimate that over the next four years we have up to approximately 5.0 million rentable square feet of additional repositioning/redevelopment projects embedded in our portfolio that are not currently listed in the tables below.
 We consider a repositioning/redevelopment property to be stabilized upon the earlier of (i) reaching 90% occupancy or (ii) one year from the date construction work is completed.